josephwoodward/Serilog-Sinks-Loki/README.md

 # Serilog.Sinks.Loki

-This is a Serilog Sink for Grafana's new [Loki Log Aggregator](https://github.com/grafana/loki).
+This is a Serilog Sink for Grafana's new [Loki Log Aggregator](https://grafana.com/loki).

-Note: It's still really early work in progress.
+What is Loki?

+> Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
+It is designed to be very cost effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

+You can find more information about what Loki is over on [Grafana's website here](https://grafana.com/loki).

 ## Current Features: